Circle Mongolia: 1.5 weeks touring Nomadic Culture

-Day 0: arrival in Ulaanbaatar (the UB)
+Day 0: Arrival in Ulaanbaatar (the UB)

 I will mention early that UB has hands down the worst traffic I have ever seen!
 One day it took us 1.5 hours to move 5km.
 Keep this in mind if you ever visit Mongolia!